the-earth-31/sexbob/README.md

 4. install desired modules and type py (file name)
 5. this will run the bot

-To add sexbob to a desired server you must use the required bot link: this is in the format of: https://discord.com/api/oauth2/authorize?client_id=(bot id from discord developer portal)&permissions=18496&scope=bot
+To add sexbob to a desired server you must use the required bot link.
+This is in the format of:
+- https://discord.com/api/oauth2/authorize?client_id=(bot id from discord developer portal)&permissions=18496&scope=bot